tsmithsoftware/sample_web/README.md

-# "Pod Work POC" Project
+# "POC" Project

 ## Overview
-This project will create a basic Flutter web application that pulls data from an API / DB backend and displays it in a browser.
+This project will create a basic Flutter web application that pulls data from an API / DB backend and displays it in a browser, secured via Keycloak and UI tested via Selenium, with DB change management handled via Liquibase.

 ### Techology
 * NodeJS